Merkleize/pymatt/docs/contracts.md

   - `params`: the compile-time list of parameters of the contract
   - `vars`: the list of variables (concretely stored in the data commitment of the covenant, aka the _state_ of the contract)

 `params` and `vars` should be omitted if empty.
-Moreover, for notational simplicity we prefer to omit (and list separately) the *global* parameters that are unchanged for all the contract in the diagram.
+Moreover, for notational simplicity we prefer to omit (and list separately) the *global* parameters that are unchanged for all the contracts in the diagram.

 We call *clause* each spending condition of a contract.
 Each clause has a name (in lowercase, in snake_case if multiple words)